docc-lab/dsb_hd_counter/hotelReservation/README.md

 ### Questions and contact

 You are welcome to submit a pull request if you find a bug or have extended the application in an interesting way.
 For any questions please contact us at: <microservices-bench-L@list.cornell.edu>

+### DOCCLAB-specific modifications:

+Raja (03/30/25) - Modified Docker Compose to use Jaeger 1.53 image.
+HotelReservations services apart from the Jaeger container are not able to send spans with the latest version of Jaeger.
+I'm unsure of versions newer than 1.53.

+Raja (03/30/25) - Added lines so that Lua Hotel Reservation script looks for lua socker in the right directories on Ubuntu machines.

+Raja (03/30/25) - Added more info about compiling wrk2 and running Lua scripts.
+It is copied from the SocialNetwork folde.r